 Head of Search & Content

-Abby leads on SEO campaigns, with a strong background in copywriting, content and paid search marketing campaigns.
+Abby head up our SEO campaigns, with a strong background in copywriting, content and paid search marketing campaigns.

 Frustrated with the performance of your Google Ads account recently?
 You’re not alone.
 At their best, Google Ads have the power to provide a consistent stream of leads for your business, at a much lower cost than other forms of advertising.
 But, when they’re not set up correctly, they can be a costly exercise with little reward.